The Battle Is On!

 - Energy Star compliant appliances (stove, microwave oven, coffee pot, and refrigerator)

-The Property Manager will handle all resident screening, leasing, rent collection, maintenance/repairs and landscaping/lawn maintenance.
+Managing and maintaining the property will be the responsibility of all residents.
+A House and Grounds Committee will oversee all work scheduling and activities on the property.
+The committee will consist of at least two residents.
 Scheduled lawn care and landscape maintenance will also include a quick walk-through of the house to check for water leaks and potential lease violations.
 We will provide 24-hour notification of our intent to enter the premises.

-We check each applicant’s rental history, criminal history, and income, although non of these will prevent an applicant from leasing one of our houses.
+We check each applicant’s rental history, criminal history, and income, although none of these will prevent an applicant from leasing one of our houses.
 The only exception is a felony conviction for child molestation or rape.
+We ask for and verify this information so that we know who is residing in the community at all times.
+Although past behavior is not always an indicator of future behavior, we must be cognizant of all potential problem residents and offer support and services to those in need.

 We will have maintenance on-call 24 hours a day for emergencies.
 If there is an issue our team can’t handle, we have established relationships with multiple contractors who do a great job for a fair price.